prabhatchanchal/PROJECTS/Music player/README.md

 ##TKinter
 > Previously We have to manualy install
->Tkinter but now it comes preinstall
+>Tkinter but now it comes preinstalled
-> with python,But it is options so
+> with python,But it is optional so
 >make sure while installing python
 >check the tcl/tk option